emirhantuygun/cash-register-project/README.md

     <img src="~images/32bit.png" alt="32bit" style="height:20%;width:20%;" align="right">
   </div>
   <div>
-    This project is made for 32bit's Backend Competition 2024.
-The cash register project is designed to facilitate the process of a cashier handling sales transactions.
+    This project is made for <b>32bit's Backend Competition 2024</b>.
+The cash register project is designed to facilitate the process of a <b>cashier handling sales transactions</b>.
   </div>
 </div>